statycc/pymwp/guide/0_index.md

 * $p$ --- polynomial
 * $\infty$ --- infinite

 Ordering:  $0 < m < w < p < \infty$.
+The analysis name comes from these coefficients.

-Successful analysis finds an mwp-bound for each variable.
+Successful analysis finds an mwp-bound for each input variable.
 An mwp-bound is an expression of form:

 ```
 m-variables       p-variables